The Woman's Club of Concord empowers women to enhance lives and community.

 - International Affairs - Public Affairs

-Meet us at our monthly “First Friday Social” or a scheduled program.
+Meet us at our monthly “FIRST FRIDAY" social or any scheduled program.

 The Woman’s Club of Concord invites you to join us!